ruscoe/theme2html/README.md

 the files are in upper case directories, you'll have to modify the .Theme file before running the converter.

-For example, the "Inside Your Computer" desktop theme that ships with Microsoft Plus, the wallpaper path is given as:
+For example, in the "Inside Your Computer" desktop theme that ships with Microsoft Plus, the wallpaper path is given as:

 `%ThemeDir%Inside your Computer\Inside your Computer Wallpaper.jpg`